autogluon/autogluon/docs/tutorials/forecasting/forecasting-quickstart.md

                                                     )
 ```

 **Note:** We use `presets = low_quality` above to ensure this example runs quickly, but this is NOT a good setting!
-To obtain good performance in real applications you should either delete this argument or set `presets` to be one of: `"high_quality", "good_quality", "medium_quality"`.
+To obtain good performance in real applications you should either delete this argument or set `presets` to be one of: `"best_quality", high_quality", "good_quality", "medium_quality"`.
 Higher quality presets will generally produce superior forecasting accuracy but take longer to train and may produce less efficient models (`low_quality` is intended just for quickly verifying that AutoGluon can be run on your data).

 Now let's load some more recent test data to examine the forecasting performance of our trained models: